Best SUVs 2024

 Year launched: 2021

-As perfectly competent as the old Hyundai Tucson was, with the best will in the world, you wouldn't call it interesting.
+As undeniably competent as the old Hyundai Tucson was, with the best will in the world, you wouldn't call it interesting.
 Hyundai obviously decided it wanted to make a scene with the latest version, which has what is arguably the most distinctive design in the class.

 Love it or hate it, in the ever growing sea of mid-size SUVs on the road, the Hyundai Tucson definitely stands out.
-What's more, there's plenty of substance as the Tucson is more spacious than most of its rivals, with loads of head- and legroom for passengers and a big 577-litre boot.
+What's more, there's plenty of substance as the Tucson is more spacious than most of its rivals, with loads of head- and legroom for passengers, and a big 577-litre boot.
 There are plenty of neat storage solutions, too.

 Combine that with a high quality interior, a sharp and fast infotainment system and a comprehensive choice of petrol, hybrid and plug-in hybrid engine options, and it's clear to see that Hyundai didn't skimp on development costs.
 It's even good to drive: not fun exactly, but stable, refined and smooth.

-SUV stands for 'sports utility vehicle' which is about as clear as mud.
+SUV stands for 'sports utility vehicle', which is about as clear as mud.
 Traditionally, an SUV combined characteristics of four-wheel-drive off-roaders with the road manners of a hatchback or saloon car.
 Today, SUVs are ultra-fashionable choices with stylish looks, high seating positions and, usually, a much bigger boot than an equivalent hatchback.
 They're often available with four-wheel drive but many are now two-wheel drive.

 All 4x4s are considered SUVs these days, but not all SUVs are 4x4.
 Make sense?
 Probably not, but nowadays what matters in an SUV is its style, high driving position and practical body.
 The majority of SUVs you'll see on the road are two-wheel drive because they are cheaper to buy and run.